 A.M.
 Homes was born in Washington D.C., educated at Sarah Lawrence College, and holds an M.F.A. from the University of Iowa Writers Workshop.

-She is author of the novels: This Book Will Save Your Life, Music For Torching, The End of Alice, In a Country of Mothers, and Jack; as well as the short-story collections, Things You Should Know and The Safety of Objects; the travel memoir, Los Angeles: People, Places and The Castle on the Hill; and the artist's book, Appendix A: .
+She is author of the novels: This Book Will Save Your Life, Music For Torching, The End of Alice, In a Country of Mothers, and Jack; as well as the short-story collections, Days of Awe, Things You Should Know and The Safety of Objects; the travel memoir, Los Angeles: People, Places and The Castle on the Hill; and the artist's book, Appendix A: .

 Homes' most recent novel, May We Be Forgiven, won the prestigious 2013 Women’s Prize for Fiction (formerly known as the Orange Prize) and her memoir, The Mistress's Daughter — the story of being "found" by her biological family and a literary exploration and investigation of identity, adoption and genealogical ties that bind — was published to international acclaim.